Shushuda/Mappy-Continued/README.md

 # Mappy-Continued

-A continuation of Mappy addon for World of Warcraft, originally created by [Mundocani](https://github.com/Mundocani).
+A continuation of [Mappy](https://github.com/Mundocani/Mappy) addon for World of Warcraft, originally created by [Mundocani](https://github.com/Mundocani).

+Compatible with Midnight!

 Since the original addon seems pretty much abandoned, I've decided to fork and maintain it.
 I love this addon too much to find a new one, so I've fixed it instead!

 Please bear in mind that I'm not planning on adding new features nor refactoring the code.
 I want to maintain the currently implemented features with as little modifications of the original codebase as possible.
 There will be some dirty hacks, which I might pretty-up later.

-What's important is that the addon is now working with **Dragonflight**!
+I _might_ add some new things if you ask for any, but it's going to be a case-by-case thing.

 ## Features